Appeals of Property Assessment

 There is an appeal process to assist property owners in presenting their concerns about property valuation.

 Real estate value appeals may be filed after January 1 and until the adjournment of the Board of Equalization and Review (usually in May each year) or within 30 days of any value change notification.
 You may obtain a real estate appeal form here or contact our office to obtain one.
+You can also file an appeal electronically using the link at the bottom of the page.
 All appeals will be reviewed by Franklin County appraisal staff.

 Appeals that are not resolved by staff review will be scheduled to appear before the Franklin County Board of Equalization and Review.
 Value decisions made by the Franklin County Board of Equalization and Review, will be mailed to the property owner.